Harold0383/HSRM-Zambia/README.md

 # DBMS

-This form gets data from local community and saves it in a centralised database
+This form gets data from local community and saves it in a centralised database.